-A recipe for better heart healthA heart-healthy eating plan can help you manage your blood cholesterol level and reduce your risk of heart disease and stroke.
+A recipe for better heart healthA heart-healthy eating plan can help you manage your blood cholesterol levels and reduce your risk of heart disease and stroke.
 The simple cooking tips below will help you prepare tasty, heart-healthy meals that could help improve your cholesterol levels by reducing excess saturated fat and trans fat.

 Reduce saturated fat in meat and poultry

 The American Heart Association recommends a diet that emphasizes fish and poultry and limits red meat.
 The amount of saturated fat in meats can vary widely, depending on the cut and how it’s prepared.

 Here are some ways to reduce the saturated fat in meat: